DrTrintignant/Songbird/README.md

 SONGBIRD PLUGIN FOR COVAS NEXT
 ================================

 Voice-controlled sound effects for COVAS NEXT.
-Play sounds from Freesound, manage local audio files, and bind sounds to custom voice commands.
+Play sounds from Freesound, manage local audio files, and bind sounds to custom voice commands with random playback.

 ## What It Does

 - Play sound effects from Freesound by voice
 - Play custom audio files (drag-and-drop MP3, OGG, WAV)
 - Control playback (pause, resume, stop, volume)
+- **Bind multiple sounds to one phrase** - Create variety packs that play randomly
-- **Bind sounds to custom phrases** - Say "kaboom" to instantly play your bound explosion sound
+- **Instant phrase triggers** - Say "kaboom" to instantly play your bound explosion sound
 - Cache sounds locally for instant replay

 ## Installation